critical-path/py-tlds/README.md

 ## Dependencies

-py-tlds requires Python 3.x as well as the pip, click, requests, coveralls, pytest, pytest-cov, and responses packages.
+py-tlds requires Python 3.x and the pip package.
+It also requires the following packages for usage and testing.

+__Usage__:
+- click
+- requests

+__Testing__:
+- coveralls
+- pytest
+- pytest-cov
+- responses

 ## Installing py-tlds with test cases and testing dependencies

 1. Clone or download this repository.

-2. Using sudo, run pip with the install command and the --editable option.
+2. Using `sudo`, run `pip` with the `install` command and the `--editable` option.

 ```
 sudo pip install --editable .[test]